rtgill82/gentoo-cruft/README.md

 # gentoo-cruft

-_Find files not recorded in the Gentoo package database._
+_Find files that are not recorded in the Gentoo package database._

 Scans the file system and compares it to the `CONTENTS` catalogs in the Gentoo installed package database.
-Files that are not listed in the package database are listed.
+Files that are not listed in the package database are displayed.
 MD5 sums and mtimes can also be calculated in order to list files that have been modified since installation.

 ## Usage